Planned community: South Korea

-Since 2007 Sejong was planned as the new capital, but it is becoming the de facto administrative capital instead, with many national research institutes moving there between 2013 and present.
+Since 2007 Sejong was planned as the new capital, but it is becoming the de facto administrative capital instead, with many national government agencies and research institutes moving there between 2013 and present.
 It has a planned population of 0.8 million, which is the largest of all the newtown development plans.
-The head of the domestic-administration, the Prime Minister of South Korea, also residents in Sejong, along with more than 65% of the South Korea's government facilities.
+The head of the domestic-administration, the Prime Minister of South Korea also resides in Sejong, along with more than 65% of the South Korea's government facilities.

 New Songdo City is a planned international business centre to be developed on 6 square kilometres of reclaimed land along Incheon's waterfront, 65 kilometres west of Seoul and connected to Incheon International Airport by a 10-kilometre highway bridge.
 This 10-year development project is estimated to cost in excess of $40 billion, making it the largest private development project ever undertaken anywhere in the world.

 Gwanggyo newtown is located 25 km south away from Seoul in Suwon city and Youngin city, Gyeonggi province.
 Gwanggyo newtown area 11 square kilometers was designated in 2004 by Gyeonggi Province, Suwon city, Youngin city, and Gyeonggi Development Corporation (GICO).
 It will accommodate more than 31,000 households.
 Gwanggyo newtown was not only for the housing supply but also for several regional goals such as provincial office movement, convention center building, and creating economic growth core in Gyeonggi provincial area.
 Its infrastructure was scheduled to be constructed by 2012.

 Since the 1990s, several planned communities were built in the Seoul Metropolitan Area to alleviate housing demands in Seoul.
 They include: